Main railway stations of Budapest

 Location: Déli railway station

-How to get here: Located on the Buda side of town, Déli pályaudvar is one of the terminuses of metro line M2.
+How to get here: Located on the Buda side of town, Déli pályaudvar is one of the stops of metro line M2.
 It can also be reached by several tram and bus services that run across Buda.

 More interesting and useful tips